Subhajit-Chowdhury/RAW-Spotify-Data-into-Insights-with-AWS/README.md

 ## 📝 Introduction
 Ever wondered what stories your Spotify listening habits could tell?
 This project transforms raw Spotify data into powerful insights.
-We'll build a modern data pipeline on AWS, using S3 for storage, Glue for smart data processing, Athena for querying our music universe, and finally, QuickSight to bring those musical stories to life through vibrant visualizations.
+We'll construct a modern data pipeline on AWS, using S3 for robust storage, Glue for smart data processing, Athena for querying our music universe, and finally, QuickSight to bring those musical stories to life through vibrant visualizations.
 Get ready to unlock the power of your playlists!

 ## 🏗️ Project Architecture
-The overall architecture illustrates how data flows from ingestion to visualization using AWS services:
+The overall architecture illustrates the flow of data from ingestion to visualization using integrated AWS services:

 ![Project Architecture](Spot_DE.drawio.png)